luukvbaal/statuscol.nvim/README.md

-    -- below values list the default when omitted: maxwidth = 1,        -- maximum number of signs that will be displayed in this segment colwidth = 2,        -- number of display cells per sign in this segment auto = false,        -- when true, the segment will not be drawn if no signs matching -- the pattern are currently placed in the buffer. wrap = false,        -- when true, signs in this segment will also be drawn on the -- virtual or wrapped part of a line (when v:virtnum != 0). fillchar = " ",      -- character used to fill a segment with less signs than maxwidth
+    -- below values list the default when omitted: maxwidth = 1,        -- maximum number of signs that will be displayed in this segment colwidth = 2,        -- number of display cells per sign in this segment auto = false,        -- boolean or string indicating what will be drawn when no signs -- matching the pattern are currently placed in the buffer. wrap = false,        -- when true, signs in this segment will also be drawn on the -- virtual or wrapped part of a line (when v:virtnum != 0). fillchar = " ",      -- character used to fill a segment with less signs than maxwidth